tiprankstipranks

 If we are unable to collect our receivables, our results of operations, financial condition and cash flows could be adversely affected.

 Our business depends on our ability to successfully obtain payment from our clients of the amounts they owe us for work performed.
 We evaluate the financial condition of our clients and usually bill and collect on relatively short cycles.
 We have established allowances for losses of receivables and unbilled services.
 Actual losses on client balances could differ from those that we currently anticipate, and, as a result, we might need to adjust our allowances.
 We might not accurately assess the creditworthiness of our clients.
-More recently, some of our clients have begun to delay their payments to us in order to take advantage of increased interest rates to earn additional interest income, which has had an adverse impact on our days sales outstanding.
+In recent years, some of our clients have begun to delay their payments to us in order to take advantage of increased interest rates to earn additional interest income, which has had an adverse impact on our days sales outstanding.
 Delayed client payments and extended payment terms in some contracts have in some cases had an adverse impact on our cash flows, and we expect that our working capital balances and cash management practices will be further adversely affected if more clients delay payments or if payments are delayed further or for an extended period.
-Macroeconomic conditions, including persistent inflation in the countries in which we do business and have operations, increasing geopolitical tensions, the possibility of an economic downturn globally or regionally and changes in global trade policies, could also result in financial difficulties for our clients, including bankruptcy and insolvency.
+Macroeconomic conditions, including persistent inflation in the countries in which we do business and have operations, increasing geopolitical tensions, the possibility of an economic downturn globally or regionally and changes in global trade policies, particularly trade relations involving the U.S., could also result in financial difficulties for our clients, including bankruptcy and insolvency.
 Additionally, cyberattacks on any of our clients could disrupt their internal systems and capability to make payments.
 The occurrence of any of these events could cause clients to delay payments to us, request modifications to their payment arrangements that could increase our receivables balance, or default on their payment obligations to us.
 If we experience an increase in the time to bill and collect for our services due to these additional factors, our cash flows could be adversely affected.

 Sales & Marketing - Risk 5